 |* Yields are for optimised PhiX runs and therefore represent a maximum possible yield on this platform.|

 A bcl –> fastq conversion of data can be carried out in BaseSpace, prior to download of data to your own file storage system.
 Please note you will have to make your own arrangements for data storage and downstream processing.
-Information on in-house data processing can be found here.
+Read more about our in-house data processing.

 If you do not want to make your own libraries OGC can help.
 OGC-prepared libraries will be QC-ed and provided at 10nM concentration where possible.
 Please contact OGC for a quotation.